 The route of the races takes in the Bejenao mountain, a hard ascent of the Reventón pass, the Cumbre Vieja, the Llano de los Jables and the emblematic Pino de la Virgen with much of the race taking place in the Caldera de Taburiente National Park.

-The third and final day on Sunday 3 July will see the competition programme close with European titles at stake in the mountain running ‘uphill’ races, which will be approximately 6km of gruelling climbing from the foot of the Bejenao to the summit of the Pista de Ferrer, which involves almost 800 metres of ascent up to an altitude of 1600m.
+The third and final day on Sunday 3 July will see the competition programme close with European titles at stake in the mountain running ‘up and down’ races, the races will include approximately 300 metres of climb and descent per 5-6km of the course.

 One of the stars of the the championships is expected to be the Swiss runner Maude Mathys but the big question could be, which event will she contest?